 - $300,000 for non-hazardous freight on vehicles under 10,001 lbs.

-This may seem like a lot, but remember that catastrophic injuries come with extremely high bills.
+This may seem like a lot, but remember, catastrophic injuries come with extremely high bills.
 The lifetime medical cost of a spinal cord injury could be as much as $5 million, according to the National Spinal Cord Injury Statistical Center (NSCISC).
 That doesn’t include losses in productivity and income.

 Because of the possibility of serious injuries and expenses, we work to identify all your options for compensation to maximize what you recover for your crash.
 Filing an insurance claim, holding multiple parties liable, and even seeking a lawsuit are all possible paths your case could take.
 We explore any choice that can bring you financial and personal relief following a wreck.

-Contact Farmer & Morris Law, PLLC for Legal Help
+Contact Farmer & Morris Law, PLLC for Help With Your Truck Accident Case

 A Shelby truck accident lawyer at Farmer & Morris Law, PLLC can assist you with your personal injury claim.
 We’ve successfully helped countless others in North Carolina.
 We’ll help you hold the at-fault party accountable for their negligence by pursuing the compensation you need to heal without worry.
 Contact us today.